neelansh15/gitinnit-electron/README.md

    - Alter project name used in repo creation for fitting github repo name standards
 2. globalConfig.json:
    - Need to encrypt the access_token to prevent leaks to other applications who might misuse it
+3. If it is the user's first time running the app, show "No project selected" or "Go to create project" link when no projects found.

 ## Caveats